weizman/awesome-javascript-realms-security/README.md

 It's time to dive into the so important yet ignored layer in securing against unwanted code execution - it's time to talk about the javascript realms blank spot and its offensive/defensive security aspects.

-> It is important to note that the scope here is specifically around how unwanted code execution in the top main realm of a web app can bypass protections applied to that realm by leveraging another child realm created by the attacker.
+> It is important to note that the scope here is specifically around how unwanted code execution in the top main realm of a web app can bypass protections applied to that realm by leveraging another same origin child realm created by the attacker.
 There are other attacks involving iframes to be aware of (e.g. iframe injection, clickjacking, phishing and more), but those are out of the scope of this repository.

 ## Realms